JoseBozelli/gestor-financeiro-eventos/README.md

 1. Open the [live app](https://josebozelli.github.io/gestor-financeiro-eventos)
 2. Enter your project name, Supabase URL, and anon key on the setup screen
-3. Click **Connect and Save**
+3. Click **Save and Continue**
+4. Log in with your email and password on the login screen
-4. Go to **Data → Download from Supabase** to pull any existing data
+5. Go to **Data → Download from Supabase** to pull any existing data

 Credentials are stored only in your browser's `localStorage` — they never leave your device.
+Your password is handled entirely by Supabase Auth and is never stored in the app.

 ---